Skip to content

 Document storage is keeping files accessible for current use.
 Electronic archiving is the structured retention of inactive records for legal, regulatory or historical purposes, with guaranteed integrity, audit trails and defined retention periods.
 The distinction matters legally: only a compliant archive provides evidentiary value.

-HMRC requires invoices to be kept for six years for VAT purposes (VAT Notice 700/21) and six years for corporation tax (Finance Act 1998).
-Companies Act 2006 requires accounting records (including invoices) to be kept for three years (private) or six years (public companies).
+The CRA requires invoices to be kept for six years for GST/HST purposes and six years for corporate tax.
+The Income Tax Act requires adequate books and records to be maintained for six years after the taxation year to which they relate.

-Can electronic records be used as evidence in UK courts?
+Can electronic records be used as evidence in Canadian courts?

 Yes.
-The Civil Evidence Act 1995 admits electronic records as evidence provided they are produced in the ordinary course of business, kept in a reliable system, and the circumstances of storage support their authenticity.
+The Canada Evidence Act and provincial evidence legislation admit electronic records as evidence provided they are produced in the ordinary course of business, kept in a reliable system, and the circumstances of storage support their authenticity.
 A tamper-evident archiving system significantly strengthens this foundation.

 What happens to archived records when an archiving vendor is terminated?